YoussefMRefaat/EShop/README.md

 ## How to use

-After installing the project as a Laravel 8 project, run `php artisan db:seed` to create an admin with email= `admin@test` and password=`Admin123` <br>
+After installing the project as a Laravel 9 project and creating the database and running migrations run `php artisan db:seed` to create an admin with email= `admin@test` and password=`Admin123` <br>
 After logging in with this admin account, you can manage the website's content and processes through the dashboard<br>